 We started putting money into our Wealthfront account sometime in July 2016.
 It was initially only a $20,000 deposit.
 Then we did another $7k the following month.
 Then another $10k the month after.
 Over time, we kept putting more and more money in until the account reached the current deposit value of $157k.
-Thanks to the growth in the market over the last 14 months, that deposit number has ballooned to $181k, a paper "profit" (before taxes) of $24k.
-That's a money-weighted return of 22.76%.
+Thanks to the growth in the market over the past 14 months, that deposit number has ballooned to $181k, a paper "profit" (before taxes) of $24k.
+That's a money-weighted return of 22.79%.

 Why do we like Wealthfront so much?

-You pay 0.25% of your portfolio in fees to Wealthfront every single year (on top of all the fund fees).
+You pay 0.25% of your portfolio in fees to Wealthfront annually, on top of all the fund fees.
 For us that amounts to ~$35/month or $450/yr.
 But we think this fee is worth it due to the following reasons:

 - No worry investing, just setup some automatic deposits from your bank account and forget about the rest.
 Over the super long term (20+ years), you're destined to profit because the stock market has always gone up.